Coronavirus (COVID-19) Alert

 If you feel safer opting for a VIRTUAL WILL APPOINTMENT from the comfort and security of your home, please contact us to arrange an appointment at your convenience.

 What is a VIRTUAL WILL APPOINTMENT?

-Well, we can Skype or Face Time you to take your instructions which should take about an hour or so.
-Then, we will email you the will for your approval and if it is correct, you can opt for signing your documents in the office or print them out for execution at your end.
-Of course, as a full wills service, we will support you through the execution process and are happy to receive the signed documents for checking and binding.
+Well, we can Skype, Zoom or Face Time you to take your instructions which should take about an hour or so.
+Then, we will email you the will for your approval and if it is correct, you can opt for signing your documents in the office or we will print them out and post them to you for execution at your end.
 So, in the end, you get the full NashClavey-Mandurah service but without the travel or any attendant risk.

 No additional charges apply.

 Proper estate planning is vital if you want to make sure that your partner and children are provided for during your lifetime and after.

 A valid will is the only way to ensure your assets are disposed of according to your wishes.